opendaylight/docs/docs/user-guide/service-function-chaining.rst

 underlying Data Center infrastructure.
 The Data Center underlaying network can be abstracted by a single SFF.
 This single SFF uses the logical port UUID as data plane locator to connect SFs globally and in a location-transparent manner.
-SFC makes use of `Genius <./genius-user-guide.html>`__ project to track the location of the SF's logical ports.
+SFC makes use of :doc:`Genius <genius:index>` project to track the location of the SF's logical ports.

 .. figure:: ./images/sfc/single-logical-sff-concept.png
    :alt: Single Logical SFF concept